IPS-LMU/The-EMU-SDMS-Manual/_book/query.md

 ## 1 always 775.475 1280.175    0000 msajc022  Text ITEM
 ```

-R Example \@ref(rexample:conjq) does not make use of the result modifier symbol.
+The above R code snippet does not make use of the result modifier symbol.
 However, only the annotation items of the left simple query term (*Text == always*) are returned.
 This behavior is true for all EQL operators that combine simple query terms except for the sequence operator.
 As it is more explicit to use the result modifier to express the desired result, we recommend using the result modifier where possible.
 The more explicit variant of the above query which yields the same result is *"[#Text == always & Word == C]"*.

 #### Domination/hierarchical queries {#subsubsec:query_dominationQueries}